 Which political institutions?
 Following the theoretical discussion in Section 2, we classify electoral rules and regime types by means of two indicator (dummy) variables: MAJ and PRES.
 Majoritarian countries (MAJ = 1) are those that relied exclusively on plurality rule in its previous most recent election to the legislature (lower house), the others are proportional (MAJ = 0).
-Relying on district size rather than the electoral formula would produce a similar but not identical classification.4 In some sensitivity analysis, not reported below, we have also allowed for a finer partition that discriminates between three types: majority, proportional and mixed systems.
+Relying on district size rather than the electoral formula would produce a similar but not identical classification.
+In some sensitivity analysis, not reported below, we have also allowed for a finer partition that discriminates between three types: majority, proportional and mixed systems.
 But when it comes to the effect on fiscal policy outcomes, the effects of mixed and proportional systems appear to be similar.
-In our companion paper (Persson, Tabellini and Trebbi, 2000), we use continuous measures both of district size and of the use of plurality rule.
+In our companion paper (Persson, Tabellini and Trebbi, 2000), we use continuous measures both of district magnitude and of the use of plurality rule, as do Milesi-Feretti, Perotti and Rostagno (2000) for district magnitude.